ShyamGadde/kata-scraper/katas/odd-even-string-sort/README.md

 Even indices 0, 2, 4, 6, so we have `"CdWr"` as the first group.
 Odd indices are 1, 3, 5, 7, so the second group is `"oeas"`.
 And the final string to return is `"Cdwr oeas"`.

+### Notes

+Tested strings are at least 8 characters long.